chainspace/docs/content/60-subscriptions.md

 # Subscriptions

-TODO: docs for the TCP/Websocket subscriptions so that clients can get streaming notifications of changes to a given chain.
+TODO: socket docs so that clients can get streaming notifications of changes to a given chain.

+## Websockets2

+## TCP sockets